lauk20/APCSFinalProject/README.md

 ### 6/5/21
 **Kenny Lau:** Made the Chess 960 mode setup.
 Spent time fixing the castling for the time.
 Chess 960 mode is also selectable with the change mode button.

+**Timothy Sit:** Created appearance of save, load, and redo buttons.

 ### 6/4/21
 **Kenny Lau:** Fixed the 3-fold repetition stalemate.
 Implemented the undo feature.

+**Timothy Sit:** Fixed undo so it works with the 50 move stalemate.

 ### 6/3/21
 **Kenny Lau:** Updated menu to reflect new stalemate condition.
 Fixed end game screen so that pieces are no longer selectable after a player has won.
 Fixed some bugs with the new stalemate.
 Added the 3-fold repetition stalemate.